 What can I do as a parent do to help my child overcome anxiety of fear of a dental visit?

 You child’s teeth will teeth grow and fall out.
-Taking your child to the visit the pediatric dentist is simliar to taking them to visit visitng your pediatrician for vaccination and medical checks to keep teeth healthy and promote good oral hygiene habits.
+Taking your child to the visit the dentist is similar to taking them to visit visit your pediatrician for vaccination and medical checks.
+These visits are to keep their teeth healthy and promote good oral hygiene habits.

 5 Tips to Manage to Help Kids Overcome Fear or Anxiety of Dentists

 Bring your child as early as possible for routine dental checkups.
 The earlier, the better at aged 6 months to 1 year.
 This famliarizes your child with your dentist and visiting your child’s dental center.